thiagodp/rtti/README.md

 # RTTI

-A Run-Time Type Information extractor, useful for getting/setting private attributes from/to objects.
+A Run-Time Type Information extractor, useful for getting/setting private attributes from/to PHP objects.

 Current [version](http://semver.org/): `1.0` (stable, used in production code)